GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Tromochtikai.md

 **Run Speed**: It may run up to 6 yards per move.

-**Climb Speed**: It may swim up to 3 yarsd per move, presuming it is reasonable to do so.
+**Climb Speed**: It may swim up to 3 yards per move, presuming it is reasonable to do so.

 **Swim Speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.